-When diagnosed with HIV, or another chronic condition, a healthcare professional will tell you all about a variety of treatment options.
+When diagnosed with a chronic health condition, a healthcare professional will tell you all about a variety of treatment options.
 That means you will have to make a lot of decisions.
 Problem solving, decision making and action planning help you decide what tools will work best so you can start to manage your condition.

 Decisions can be difficult during times of uncertainty and stress.
 But these three tools help empower you.
 They give you the confidence to work through all the complexities of your condition.

 For example, your provider may suggest that you start a new medication.
 You have the power to decide if this is something you want to do.

 By following a reliable and proven methodology—and then trusting your gut (intuition) to guide you—you can feel confident about moving forward.